Symbolic partition in chaotic maps: Symbolic partition in a 3D map

 \section{Symbolic partition in a 3D map}

-In two-dimensional maps, we got nice partitions using our scheme.
 In this section, we will extend its application to three-dimensional maps.
 The map that we deal with is proposed by A.S.
-Gonchenko and S. V. Gonchenkon \cite{Ref7, Ref8}, which could be written as
+Gonchenko and S. V. Gonchenkon \cite{2016Gonchenko, 2014Gonchenko}, which could be written as

-where $a=-1.86, b=0.72, c=0.03$.
-The nonlinear term only exists in the equation for the $z-$component.
-But the dynamics is chaotic at the current parameter values and the strange attractor looks much more complicated than that of the H\'{e}non map. \\